Hame-daani/OS-projects/Project_1/ReadMe.md

 # Knapsack Problem
-Try to find Efficient Answer for problem by using child processes that run parallel.
+Try to find efficient Answer for problem by using child processes that run parallel.
 ### How to Use
-give program a Max Weight and a ideal runt time.
+add a data file to folder.
+Give program a max weight and an ideal run time.